rain1024/app/README.markdown

 npm install
 ```

 Success!
 Desktop App is ready for you.

-Come [usage section](#usage) to see how it works.
+Come [API section](#api) to see how it works.

 ### API